 - More than 1,000 people are treated in emergency rooms each day for not using prescription opioids as prescribed.11

-- More than 46 people die every day from prescription opioid overdoses.11
+- An average of 41 people die every day from prescription opioid overdoses.11

 - Roughly 21-29% of the people who use prescription opioids for chronic pain misuse them.3

 - 14.9% of Georgia high school students reported taking prescription painkillers without a doctor’s prescription.12

 - In 2006, 31.5% of all overdose deaths in Georgia were caused by opioids.
 As of 2018, opioids account for more than 60% of drug overdose deaths.
 13